zzzprojects/learn-orm/tutorials/visual-studio-code/intellisense.md

 ### Tab Completion

-The editor supports tab-completion which inserts the best matching completion when pressing **Tab**.
+The editor supports tab-completion, which inserts the best matching completion when pressing **Tab**.

  - It works regardless of the suggested widget showing or not.
  - When you press a **Tab** after inserting a suggestion will insert the next best suggestion.